-It’s easy to take a present moment pause, to be aware of a moment in time, but the remembering to do it isn’t so easy!
+It’s easy to take a present moment pause, with a couple of conscious breaths, but the remembering to do it isn’t so easy!

 Sharon Salzberg suggests you create mini traditions for yourself throughout the day.
 These form a frequency when you repeat them, so they become new habits, the kind of habits you want!